akash-network/helm-charts/README.md

 #### Setup some variables used by the Helm Charts

-Set your KUBECONFIGto the cluster you want to install on.
+Set your KUBECONFIG to the cluster you want to install on.
+Also verify you have Helm 3 installed.

 ```
 AKASH_ACCOUNT_ADDRESS=  # Your Akash public wallet address